The Taste of Others

 The Taste of Others (Le Goût des autres [lə ɡu dez‿otʁ]) is a 2000 French film.
 It was directed by Agnès Jaoui, and written by her and Jean-Pierre Bacri.
 It stars Jean-Pierre Bacri, Anne Alvaro, Alain Chabat, Agnès Jaoui, Gérard Lanvin and Christiane Millet.

-It won the César Award for Best Film, Best Supporting Actor, Best Supporting Actress and Best Writing in 2001, and was nominated for an Academy Award for Best Foreign Language Film.
+It won the César Award for Best Film, Best Supporting Actor, Best Supporting Actress and Best Original Screenplay or Adaptation in 2001, and was nominated for an Academy Award for Best Foreign Language Film.

 Plot

 Castella (Bacri) owns a steel factory.
-He is told that in order to conduct a business with a group of Iranians, he must learn English, so he hires Clara (Alvaro) to teach him.
+He is told that in order to conduct business with a group of Iranians, he must learn English, so he hires Clara (Alvaro) to teach him.
 His wife, Angelique (Millet), is an interior decorator who loves her dog and is in the process of working on her sister-in-law's apartment.
-The couple go to the theatre, where their niece is performing in a production of Bérénice, accompanied by the driver, Bruno (Chabat), and Castella's temporary bodyguard, Franck (Lanvin).
+The couple goes to the theatre, where their niece is performing in a production of Bérénice, accompanied by the driver, Bruno (Chabat), and Castella's temporary bodyguard, Franck (Lanvin).
 While there, he sees Clara, who is an actress.
 Meanwhile, we learn from Franck and Bruno's conversation that the former was a police officer.
 After working tirelessly with his partner towards bringing down a seemingly untouchable criminal, their investigation was abruptly ended.
 Franck had finally suffered enough corruption and quit the force, while the partner he respected never spoke a word about it.

 Franck sends Bruno to the bar to buy cigarettes.
 The barmaid, Manie (Jaoui), remembers having had sex with Bruno, but Bruno regrets that he does not remember her.

-Bérénice over, Clara goes to the bar with her friends, including Antoine and Valerie, and their conversation reveals that she is afraid of never working again; after all, she is forty years old.
-Bruno, whose fiancé is doing an internship in the United States, spends the night with Manie, who, it turns out, sells drugs on the side and is frequently visited by clients.
-Franck meets Manie through Bruno and they start a relationship.
+After Bérénice, Clara goes to the bar with her friends, including Antoine and Valerie, and their conversation reveals that she is afraid of never working again; after all, she is forty years old.
+Bruno, whose fiancée is doing an internship in the United States, spends the night with Manie, who, it turns out, sells drugs on the side and is frequently visited by clients.
+Franck meets Manie through Bruno, and they start a relationship.

-Previously uninterested in theater and reluctant about seeing a play rather than having dinner in a restaurant, Castella attends another of Clara's performance and develops a fascination with her bohemian lifestyle.
+Previously uninterested in theater and reluctant about seeing a play rather than having dinner in a restaurant, Castella attends another of Clara's performances and develops a fascination with her bohemian lifestyle.
 He joins her and her friends for lunch and attends an art show where he buys a piece.
-However, his cultural ignorance and general roughness makes him a laughingstock.
+However, his cultural ignorance and general roughness make him a laughingstock.
 At the bar with Clara's friends, they joke with him that Henrik Ibsen is a great comic playwright, as well as other dramatists like Tennessee Williams.
 Clara confides to her friend Manie that Castella is thick.